-What exactly is terminology management?
+What exactly is terminology management in translation?

 To understand the importance of terminology tools, let’s turn back the clock a few decades, before personal computers became a vital part of the translation industry.